 It's important for all college students to research financial aid options.
 Grants and scholarships can help a student cover expenses without adding the burden of repayment.
 Take everything into consideration -- your financial status, the career you hope to pursue and the college you want to attend.
 You may find a grant that's perfect for you.

-Learn more about grants and financial aid through the links on the next page.
+Learn more about grants and financial aid through the links below.